-\Rounded to nearest full person (97.5% CI); derived by ICER
+Rounded to nearest full person (97.5% CI); derived by ICER

 As shown in Table 3.3, there was a greater placebo response for nonmenstrual pelvic pain, and generally fewer women reporting a clinical response in the elagolix 200 mg group.
 In EM-I, 54% of women taking the 200 mg twice daily dose of elagolix reported a clinical response for nonmenstrual pelvic pain at three months and 62% at six months (see Table 3.3).
-This was a difference from placebo of 18% at three months (97.5% CI, 9 to 27) and 27% (97.5% CI, 18 to 36) at six months.
-In EM-I, 150 mg daily dose elagolix provided a 14% difference from placebo in clinical response on nonmenstrual pelvic pain (97.5% CI, 5 to 23) at three months and 11% (97.5% CI, 2 to 20) at six months.
-Our NNT analysis showed somewhat higher values with nonmenstrual pelvic pain (4-6 and 8-10 for the 200 mg and 150 mg doses, respectively), but remained below generally-accepted ranges for NNT results (see Table 3.4).
+This was a difference from placebo of 18% at three months (97.5% CI, 9 to 27) and 27% (97.5% CI, 18 to 36) at six months.24 In EM-I, 150 mg daily dose elagolix provided a 14% difference from placebo in clinical response on nonmenstrual pelvic pain (97.5% CI, 5 to 23) at three months and 11% (97.5% CI, 2 to 20) at six months.24 Our NNT analysis showed somewhat higher values with nonmenstrual pelvic pain (4-6 and 8-10 for the 200 mg and 150 mg doses, respectively), but remained below generally-accepted ranges for NNT results (see Table 3.4).59

-In a post hoc analysis of combined data from EM-I and EM-II, 56.4% of patients treated with the 200 mg twice daily dose of elagolix achieved a simultaneous response to dysmenorrhea and nonmenstrual pelvic pain at month 6 versus 17.2% of patients treated with placebo; results for the 150 mg daily dose have not been reported.
+In a post hoc analysis of combined data from EM-I and EM-II, 56.4% of patients treated with the 200 mg twice daily dose of elagolix achieved a simultaneous response to dysmenorrhea and nonmenstrual pelvic pain at month 6 versus 17.2% of patients treated with placebo; results for the 150 mg daily dose have not been reported.28

-Preliminary data from open-label extension studies of EM-I and EM-II with outcomes from women receiving 12 months of elagolix have been reported in meeting abstracts.
-Clinical response rates for dysmenorrhea and nonmenstrual pelvic pain were maintained.
-At 12 months, dysmenorrhea response was 51-52% in the 150 mg daily dose cohort and 76-78% in the 200 mg twice daily dose cohort.
-Nonmenstrual pelvic pain response was 66-68% in the 150 mg daily dose and 67-69% in the 200 mg twice daily dose group.
-It is unclear why no dose response effect was seen for nonmenstrual pelvic pain response.
-The abstracts did not provide an analysis between those who chose to enroll and those who did not choose to enroll from the randomized trials (potentially due to adverse events, lack of efficacy or other factors), so selection bias cannot be excluded.
+Data from the two extension studies of EM-I and EM-II indicate that clinical response rates for dysmenorrhea and nonmenstrual pelvic pain were maintained in women who continued treatment with elagolix.
+At 12 months, dysmenorrhea response was 51-52% in the 150 mg daily dose cohort and 76-78% in the 200 mg twice daily dose cohort.26 Nonmenstrual pelvic pain response was 66-68% in the 150 mg daily dose and 67-69% in the 200 mg twice daily dose group.26 It is unclear why no dose response effect was seen for nonmenstrual pelvic pain response.

-Pain outcomes were reported using the numeric rating scale (NRS) for overall endometriosis-associated pain and the B&B scale for dysmenorrhea, nonmenstrual pelvic pain and dyspareunia for the two Phase III trials and two Phase II trials.
+Pain outcomes were reported using the numeric rating scale (NRS) for overall endometriosisassociated pain and the B&B scale for dysmenorrhea, nonmenstrual pelvic pain and dyspareunia for the two Phase III trials and two Phase II trials.
 Pain scores from the four placebo-controlled studies of elagolix are reported in Table 3.5 below.

-At three months, overall endometriosis-associated pain using the NRS was statistically improved with both doses of elagolix in EM-I and EM-II; differences between elagolix and placebo did not reach statistical significance in phase II trials.
-All doses of elagolix provided a statistically significant reduction in dysmenorrhea versus placebo at three months in Phase II and Phase III studies; differences were maintained through six months of therapy in Phase III trials.
-Nonmenstrual pelvic pain was also significantly improved at months three and six with both doses of elagolix in the Phase III trials, however differences were not statistically significant in the Tulip PETAL and Lilac PETAL Phase II studies.
-Although changes from baseline were generally small, women in the Phase III and Phase II studies reported a decrease in dyspareunia pain irrespective of randomization arm.
+At three months, overall endometriosis-associated pain using the NRS was statistically improved with both doses of elagolix in EM-I and EM-II; differences between elagolix and placebo did not reach statistical significance in phase II trials.^{22,25} All doses of elagolix provided a statistically significant reduction in dysmenorrhea versus placebo at three months in Phase II and Phase III studies; differences were maintained through six months of therapy in Phase III trials.
+Nonmenstrual pelvic pain was also significantly improved at months three and six with both doses of elagolix in the Phase III trials, however differences were not statistically significant in the Tulip PETAL and Lilac PETAL Phase II studies.^{22,24,25} Although changes from baseline were generally small, women in the Phase III and Phase II studies reported a decrease in dyspareunia pain irrespective of randomization arm.
+Decreases from baseline in dysmenorrhea, nonmenstrual pelvic pain, and dyspareunia scores were sustained over 12 months of treatment in the extension studies.26